mattzirp/pucks_to_the_net/README.md

 # Pucks to the Net
-## An Analysis of Shots and Goals from NHL Game Data
+An Analysis of Shots and Goals from NHL Game Data

-A project for the University of Calgary course DATA601 - Working with Data and Visualization performing analysis and visualization on a dataset of NHL game data from 2000-2019.
+This project was completed for the University of Calgary course DATA601 - Working with Data and Visualization

+## Methods

+## Tools
+- Jupyter Notebook
+- Python
+- NumPy
+- pandas
+- matplotlib
+- seaborn
+- GitHub